josepllberral/cloud-milp/README.md

 ### QuickScheduler
 The included files are the implementation of the schedulers in a real Cloud environment (OpenNebula), after MILP experiments were done.
 They include QuickScheduler and GreenNebula experiments.

+### QuickRepro
+The included files are the implementation of the reproductor of traces from the QuickSchedule, to compute additional effects over QS executions.

 ## MILP Usage
 ### GLPK
 Execute the Solver